-When I was 38 my symptoms started with me urinating more frequently than usual and feeling tired from time to time; however, the symptoms would come and go.
-In February 2015 I had a TURP which showed Papillary urothelial carcinoma, low grade with foci suspicious for subepithelial invasion.
-A rare fragment of muscle, with no evidence of invasion.
-I then had another TURP in February 2015 and had a right double J stent placed.
+I was 38 when my symptoms started with more frequent urination and feeling tired from time to time.
+However, the symptoms would come and go.
+In February 2015, I had a TURP which showed low grade papillary urothelial carcinoma, with foci suspicious for sub-epithelial invasion—a rare fragment of muscle—with no evidence of invasion.
+I then had a second TURP and had a right double J stent placed.
 After being hospitalized for two weeks, I began having regular cystoscopies and follow up visits with my urologist.
 For the next nine months, everything was going well.
 My cystoscopies were coming back all clear, and there were no signs of cancer in my bladder.

 As of December 2018 I am still undergoing this treatment for metastatic bladder cancer.
-Curtis is participating in a research project that incorporates cardiorespiratory fitness and strength.
-Exercise also affects the immune system by moving cells capable of fighting infections and cancers into the bloodstream.
-Further, acute exercise also redistributes blood flow to organs and reduces blood flow to the stomach.
-Therefore, acute exercise during infusion therapy has the potential to reduce side-effects such as nausea and fatigue and improve the effect of cancer therapies.
-The aim of this study is to determine if these redistribution of immune cells are similar in patients with cancer and what the effects of infusion therapy are.
+I am also participating in a research project that incorporates cardiorespiratory fitness and strength.
+Exercise affects the immune system by moving cells capable of fighting infections and cancers into the bloodstream.
+Acute exercise also redistributes blood flow to organs and reduces blood flow to the stomach.
+Therefore, acute exercise during infusion therapy has the potential to reduce my side effects, such as nausea and fatigue, and improve the effectiveness of treatments.
+This study aims to determine if this redistribution of immune cells is similar in patients with cancer, and what the effects of infusion therapy are.